Aggregating Soft Labels from Crowd Annotations Improves Uncertainty Estimation Under Distribution Shift: Related Work

-\paragraph{Knowledge Distillation} Knowledge distillation seeks to build compact but robust models by training them on the probability distribution learned by a much larger teacher network~\cite{DBLP:conf/nips/BaC14,DBLP:journals/corr/HintonVD15}.
-The goal is to impart the ``dark knowledge'' contained in the distribution learned by the larger network, which can indicate similarities between features and classes if the output from the classifier is well calibrated (e.g. via temperature scaling~\cite{DBLP:journals/corr/HintonVD15} or ensembling~\cite{DBLP:journals/corr/HintonVD15,DBLP:journals/corr/abs-2012-09816}). \citet{DBLP:journals/corr/abs-2012-09816} demonstrate that when distilling from an ensemble, the data used to train the ensemble should constitute a multi-view structure (i.e. multiple different features in the data are predictive of a particular class) for best performance.
-Inspired by this, we develop several methods for aggregating multiple views of crowd-sourced labels in order to obtain a distribution that can induce robust classifiers in the out-of-domain setting. ``Multi-view'' in this work is defined as multiple distributions from crowd annotations that are explained by different factors e.g. annotator behavior or raw number of votes per class.
+\paragraph{Learning from Soft Labels} Multiple lines of work investigate learning from soft-labels in general, with the closest lines of work to ours being knowledge distillation and label smoothing.
+Knowledge distillation seeks to build compact but robust models by training them on the probability distribution learned by a much larger teacher network~\cite{DBLP:conf/nips/BaC14,DBLP:journals/corr/HintonVD15}.
+The goal is to impart the ``dark knowledge'' contained in the distribution learned by the larger network, which can indicate similarities between features and classes if the output from the classifier is well calibrated (e.g. via temperature scaling~\cite{DBLP:journals/corr/HintonVD15} or ensembling~\cite{DBLP:journals/corr/HintonVD15,DBLP:journals/corr/abs-2012-09816}).
+Label smoothing~\cite{DBLP:conf/cvpr/SzegedyVISW16} seeks to regularize model training by inducing soft labels from hard labels and training on these directly.
+Generally this is accomplished through a weighted average of the one-hot distribution induced by gold labels and a purely uniform distribution, and yields classifiers with improved uncertainty estimation and calibration~\cite{muller2019does}.
+Inspired by this, we compare several methods to obtain soft labels from crowd annotations and investigate the effect of combining these labels with respect to out-of-domain generalization.